krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 === "<11>"
     ![preorder_find_paths_step11](backtracking_algorithm.assets/preorder_find_paths_step11.png){ class="animation-figure" }

-<p align="center"> Figure 13-2 &nbsp; Trying and retreating </p>
+<p align="center"> Figure 13-2 &nbsp; Attempt and backtrack </p>

-## 13.1.2 &nbsp; Prune
+## 13.1.2 &nbsp; Pruning

-Complex backtracking problems usually involve one or more constraints, **which are often used for "pruning"**.
+Complex backtracking problems usually contain one or more constraints. **Constraints can typically be used for "pruning"**.

-!!! question "Example Three"
+!!! question "Example 3"

-    In a binary tree, search for all nodes with a value of $7$ and return the paths from the root to these nodes, **with restriction that the paths do not contain nodes with a value of $3$**.
+    In a binary tree, search all nodes with value $7$ and return the paths from the root node to these nodes, **but require that the paths do not contain nodes with value $3$**.

-To meet the above constraints, **we need to add a pruning operation**: during the search process, if a node with a value of $3$ is encountered, it aborts further searching down through the path immediately.
-The code is as shown:
+To satisfy the above constraints, **we need to add pruning operations**: during the search process, if we encounter a node with value $3$, we return early and do not continue searching.
+The code is as follows:

 === "Python"

     ```python title="preorder_traversal_iii_compact.py"
     def pre_order(root: TreeNode):
-        """Pre-order traversal: Example three"""
+        """Preorder traversal: Example 3"""
         # Pruning
         if root is None or root.val == 3:
             return